 The Loan Agreement contains customary representations and warranties, events of default and covenants, including, among other things, covenants that restrict the ability of Costar to incur certain additional indebtedness or to issue distributions or dividends.
 The Company is also restricted in its mergers and acquisitions activity.
 The Loan Agreement contains financial covenants calculated on a consolidated basis requiring the Company to maintain a certain Debt Service Coverage Ratio and to not exceed a maximum Senior Cash Flow Leverage Ratio.
 The Company maintains zero balance accounts, which are swept daily to the revolving line of credit.
 The Company entered into a modification agreement with UMB Bank effective May 1, 2019 which adjusted the borrowing base and covenant compliance requirements and modified interest rates.
-The Company entered into a second modification agreement with UMB Bank effective March 24, 2020 which adjusted the borrowing base and covenant compliance requirements with UMB bank.
+The Company entered into a second modification agreement with UMB Bank effective March 24, 2020 which adjusted the borrowing base and covenant compliance requirements and modified interest rates.
+As of December 31, 2020 and September 30, 2021 the Company was not in compliance with its debt covenants with UMB bank.
 The Company entered into a Forbearance and Loan Modification Agreement with UMB Bank effective January 26, 2021 which further adjusted the borrowing base and covenant compliance and reporting requirements and modified interest rates and is effective through April 15, 2021.
 The Company entered an amendment of the Forbearance and Loan Modification Agreement on April 15, 2021 which extended the forbearance period through July 14, 2021.

-As of June 30, 2021 the Company was paying interest at 7.25% for the term loan and revolving line of credit.
+As of September 30, 2021 the Company was paying interest at 7.25% for the term loan and revolving line of credit.

-Future principal payments for the term loan as of June 30, 2021, are as follows:
+Future principal payments for the term loan as of September 30, 2021, are as follows:

-Year Ending June 30,
+Year Ending September 30, 2022 \$ 3.003